To nominate, click here.

 MICHAEL J. HABECK LIFETIME ACHIEVEMENT AWARD

-The PSPA Michael J. Habeck Lifetime Achievement award honors an individual who has provided sustained, exceptional service or leadership to the Pennsylvania Society Physician Assistants, and who has contributed to the advancement of the PA profession, as an advocate in the public and private arenas.
+The PSPA Michael J. Habeck Lifetime Achievement award honors an individual who has provided sustained, exceptional service or leadership to the PSPA, and who has contributed to the advancement of the PA profession, as an advocate in the public and private arenas.
 Any individual (PA, PA student, physician, family member, colleague, or friend) may nominate an individual for this award.
 Self nomination is permitted.

 Criteria: